cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 How could we melt away this woman’s ambivalence / reluctance to stop bombarding herself with the message, “I’m fat”?
 It is important to realize that this self-critical thought, and, in fact, all of her negative thoughts and feelings have huge advantages for her, and also indicate some really beautiful and awesome things about her and her core values.

-For example, telling herself “I’m fat” may motivate her to diet, to exercise, and to make extra sure that she doesn’t get complacent and gain a tremendous amount of weight.
-In addition, the thought, “I’m fat,” shows that she has high standards, and her high standards have probably motivated her success in many areas of her life.
-For example, she probably works really hard to stay in good health and in good physical condition.

-The thought, “I’m fat,” also shows that she’s humble, and on and on and on.
-And that’s just one negative thought.
-But this woman probably has many negative thoughts and feelings, like anxiety, shame, inferiority and depression, and they ALL have tremendous advantages, and they ALL reveal what is beautiful and awesome about her and her core values.

 In addition, the thought may be protecting this patient from things she fears, like intimacy.
 As long as she tells herself, “I’m fat,” she does have to risk trying to get close, or having sex, or risking rejection.
 So the thought, in a way, is a form of self-love and self-protection.

 Once Estafonia and her patient list all these positives, Estafonia could ask her patient, “Given all these advantages and positive qualities, maybe it wouldn’t be such a good idea to stop telling yourself, ‘I’m fat.’
 This thought seems to be working for you in a really positive way, and also reflects your core values.”

 That’s the essence of Paradoxical Agenda Setting.
 We try, in a genuine way, to honor the patient’s resistance, rather than trying to sell the patient on change.
 This is very difficult for therapists to learn because of the compulsion to save, help, or rescue the patient.

-In addition, obsessions (recurring illogical negative thoughts like “I’m fat”) frequently result from the Hidden Emotion phenomenon, and this has to be dealt with skillfully when treating any patient with anxiety.
-Estafonia’s patient may be upset about something she’s not dealing with in her life, and bringing the hidden problem or feelings to conscious awareness can often be incredibly helpful.
-For more information, see my book, **When Panic Attacks**, which you can order from my books page (link).

 After focusing on Estafonia’s excellent question, David, Rhonda, Lorraine and Anna talk about the emotional challenges that brought Anna to treatment, including severe feelings of depression which came on when Anna returned to the United States after 13 years working abroad.
 She was also feeling anxious, stuck, angry, and hopeless, and was comforting herself by binging on her three favorite foods.